 Knowing When Conditions Are Right For Swing Trading Stocks

-If most stocks are collapsing, even if you see a nice setup in a stock (discussed next), is that trade worth taking?
+If most stocks are collapsing, even if you see a nice setup to buy a stock (discussed next), is that trade worth taking?
 Probably not.
+You will be trading against the tide of the market.

-CHECK MARKET HEALTH: It is helpful to do a bit of market analysis to determine if conditions are favorable for swing trading or not.
-When conditions are unfavorable, taking trades will mean many of them end up being losers.
-When conditions are favorable, we have a better chance of snagging a profit.
+CHECK MARKET HEALTH: It is helpful to do a bit of market analysis to determine if conditions are favorable for buying stocks.
+When conditions are unfavorable, more trades are likely to end up losers (if you take them).
+When conditions are favorable, we have a better chance of snagging a profit and should be more aggressive with our trading.

 Reliable Stock Market Bottom Signals discusses some indicators and metrics that can be used to assess the stock market’s health, both while it is going up and after it has crashed (when to start buying again).

-Also, each week in my Stock Watchlist and Market Outlook articles, I discuss the health of the market and what I am doing that week.
-Sometimes I say I am buying setups, other times I may only take trades with half position sizes, other weeks I may say I am not buying anything at all (or shorting).
+Also, each week in my Stock Market Outlook, I discuss the health of the market and what I am doing that week.
+Sometimes I say I am buying setups, other times I may only take trades with half-position sizes, other weeks I may not be buying anything at all.

 Stock Swing Trading Strategies